 Vegetation plantings and treatments of invasive plants would continue to improve wildlife habitat in the Project area.
-Riparian plantings of willows (Salix sp.), black cottonwood (Populus trichocarpa), and other species would create habitat for birds, mammals, reptiles, and amphibians creating shoreline conditions similar to what existed before the construction of Lower Granite Lock and Dam.
+Riparian plantings of willows (Salix sp.), black cottonwood (Populus trichocarpa), and other species would create habitat for birds, mammals, reptiles, and amphibians creating shoreline conditions similar to what existed before the construction of Lower Granite Dam.

-Adoption of the proposed Lower Granite Lock and Dam Master Plan would continue the emphasis of wildlife habitat mitigation developed in the Lower Snake River Fish and Wildlife Compensation Plan.
+Adoption of the proposed Lower Granite Master Plan would continue the emphasis of wildlife habitat mitigation developed in the Lower Snake River Fish and Wildlife Compensation Plan.

-Adoption of the proposed Lower Granite Lock and Dam Master Plan would guide the comprehensive management and development of all Project recreation, natural and cultural resources into the future.
+Adoption of the proposed Lower Granite Master Plan would guide the comprehensive management and development of all Project recreation, natural and cultural resources into the future.
 The Proposed MP would promote stewardship and sustainability of Project resources.
-Recreation use has increased from 1,630,936 in 1994 to 2,300,000 visits in 2015.
+Recreation use has increased from 1,630,936 in 1994 to almost 2,700,000 visits in 2016.